Prudish older women might avoid self-exam because it requires touching one’s own body in what might be considered a sinful manner.

 Breast self-awareness is not necessarily performed monthly.
 The point is to be familiar with personal characteristics.
 There may be an overall lumpy texture.
 Multiple large soft masses could be common.
 In either case, breast self-awareness takes this into account and searches for atypical texture or appearance.

 The poster entitled Anomalous Areolae depicts 13 different areolae ranging from typical to atypical.
 Along with 6 other illustrations, it discusses many of the questions women have about this important aspect of their anatomy.

-Because of breast density and limitations of technology, women cannot simply rely on mammograms.
-Discovering new masses early, whether benign or requiring life-saving treatment, can be more reassuring than uncertainty.
-So if you are hesitant to palpate yourself monthly, at least be aware of personal anatomical characteristics and periodically check for anomalies.
+Because of variable breast density and technology limitations, all women cannot simply rely on mammograms.
+Discovering new masses early, whether benign or requiring life-saving treatment, can be more reassuring than the uncertainty.
+So if you are hesitant to palpate yourself monthly, at least be aware of individual anatomical characteristics as a woman and periodically check for anomalies.